 More availability of cheaply produced goods allowed some to live like kings compared to their forebears.

-For lower income families who toiled in the factories and lived in the crowded cities living standards were pretty bleak.
+For lower-income families who toiled in the factories and lived in the crowded cities living standards were pretty bleak.
 Most workers were huddled into closely packed, rapidly built, housing with little concern for public health.

 These living conditions were perfect breeding grounds for diseases like cholera and typhoid.

-Education and Training during Industrial Revolution
+Education and Training during the Industrial Revolution

 Education and training during the Industrial Revolution were actually widely available.
-However, for children, it tended to be a paid for service.
+However, for children, it tended to be a paid-for service.

 Often lower-income families would prioritize bringing in an income rather than getting an education, but not always.